mpv-player/mpv/DOCS/interface-changes.rst

     - deprecate "--vo=direct3d_shaders" - use "--vo=direct3d" instead.
       Change "--vo=direct3d" to always use shaders by default.
     - deprecate --playlist-pos option, renamed to --playlist-start
+    - deprecate the --chapter option, as it is redundant with --start/--end, and conflicts with the semantics of the "chapter" property
     - incompatible change to cdda:// protocol options: the part after cdda:// now always sets the device, not the span or speed to be played.
 No separating extra "/" is needed.
 The hidden --cdda-device options is also